Locations:

 What’s the survival rate for hairy cell leukemia?

-According to the Leukemia and Lymphoma Society, 90% of people treated with the chemotherapy drug cladribine were alive five years after treatment.
-But your prognosis (what may happen after treatment), depends on many factors.
-Your age, your overall health, your symptoms and your body’s response to treatment all play a part in your prognosis.
-If you have questions about your survival rate, ask your oncologist to explain how survival rate data applies to you.
+The Leukemia and Lymphoma Society reports that 90% of people treated with the chemotherapy drug cladribine were alive five years after treatment.
+Your situation depends on factors like your age and general health.
+Other factors are your symptoms and how well your body reacts to treatment.
+Survival rates are estimates.
+Your care team will explain how survival rate data applies to you.

-• Fill your plate with healthy foods: Fruits, veggies, lean sources of protein and whole grains are just some examples of foods that bolster immune function.
+• Eat well: Fruits, veggies, lean sources of protein and whole grains are just some examples of foods that support your immune system.

 • Build activity into your daily routine: Daily activity helps many aspects of your health, including your immune system.